 -Identify critical systems and data: What are the most essential functions of your business?
 What data would be most devastating to lose?

--Develop a backup plan: How will you keep vital systems and data safe in the event of a disaster?
+-Develop a backup plan: How will you keep vital systems / features and data safe in the event of a disaster?
 This may include backing up to a remote location, using cloud-based storage, or physically storing backups in a safe place.

--Test your plan regularly: Make sure your backup systems are working as they should, and that all staff know what to do in the event of a disaster.
+-Test your plan regularly: Make sure your backup systems are working as they should, and that all staff know what a need to do in the event of a disaster.
 Regular testing will help to ensure that your plan is effective and can be executed quickly and smoothly in the event of an emergency.

 Key risk indicators examples

 A company’s level of exposure to risks is constantly changing, and the Board needs to monitor it regularly.
 There are different ways to measure risks: some examples include budget, expected future losses, and possible returns on investments.
-Risk statements allow a company or organization to understand what they can tolerate with anticipated results from past occurrences.
+A detailed document can help in outlining these key risk indicators and their respective thresholds for better risk management.

 This statement also helps clarify which risks should not be taken at all because it exceeds what they’re comfortable with and creates action plans for those that are necessary.